-Sales of suspended vehicles.
-If a vehicle is sold while the tax is suspended, the seller will not owe any tax.
-A statement must be given to the buyer and show the seller's name, address, and EIN; VIN; date of the sale; odometer reading at the beginning of the taxable period; odometer reading at the time of sale; and the buyer's name, address, and EIN.
-The buyer must attach this statement to Form 2290 and file the return before the last day of the month following the month the vehicle was purchased.
+Sales.
+If you sell a vehicle while under suspension, a statement must be given to the buyer and must show the seller's name, address, and EIN; VIN; date of the sale; odometer reading at the beginning of the period; odometer reading at the time of sale; and the buyer's name, address, and EIN.
+The buyer must attach this statement to Form 2290 and file the return by the last day of the month following the month the vehicle was purchased.

-If, after the sale, the use of the vehicle exceeds the mileage use limit (including the highway mileage recorded on the vehicle by the former owner) for the taxable period, and the former owner has provided the required statement, the new owner is liable for the tax on the vehicle.
+If, after the sale, the use of the vehicle exceeds the mileage use limit (including the highway mileage recorded on the vehicle by the former owner) for the period, and the former owner has provided the required statement, the new owner is liable for the tax on the vehicle.
 If the former owner has not furnished the required statement to the new owner, the former owner is also liable for the tax for that period.
+See Suspended vehicles exceeding the mileage use limit on page 3.